Bethany Mandel

-Bethany Shondark Mandel (née Bethany Ann Horowitz) is a conservative American columnist and political and cultural commentator who writes for Deseret News and Ricochet.
+Bethany Shondark Mandel (born Bethany Ann Horowitz) is a conservative American columnist and political and cultural commentator who writes for the New York Post and Washington Examiner.
 She was named one of "36 under 36" by The Jewish Week in 2013, one of the "Forward 50" in 2015, and one of the Jewish Telegraphic Agency's "50 Jews everyone should follow on Twitter" in 2019.

 Early life and education

-Mandel was raised by her mother near Rochester, New York, at times in poverty.
+Mandel was raised by her mother near Rochester, New York, at times in poverty and while receiving government support through "welfare, Medicaid, and food stamps."
 Her mother died of lupus when Mandel was 16.
-Her father died by suicide when she was 19, after struggling with an addiction to opioid painkillers.
 At 18, she changed her name to Bethany Shondark Murphy, taking her mother's maiden name.
+Her father committed suicide when she was 19, after struggling with an addiction to opioid painkillers.
 Mandel graduated from Rutgers University in 2008 with a degree in history and Jewish studies.

 Career

-Upon graduation, Mandel moved to Washington, DC, and worked for Washington Hebrew Congregation while looking for a position in conservative politics.
+Upon graduation, Mandel moved to Washington, D.C., where she worked for Washington Hebrew Congregation while looking for a position in conservative politics.
 After reading about the Jay Pritzker Academy near Siem Reap in Cambodia, she wrote and asked to teach at the school, becoming a fifth grade teacher there for a year.

-Returning to Washington, DC, in 2010 to pursue an Orthodox conversion to Judaism, she found work as a fundraiser and writer at the Heritage Foundation, and then as a marketer, editor and blogger for Commentary magazine.
-Her advocacy for conservative causes led to her being named as one of "36 under 36" individuals reinventing Jewish life by the Jewish Week in 2013.
+In 2010, she returned to Washington, D.C. to pursue an Orthodox conversion to Judaism.
+She found work as a fundraiser and writer at The Heritage Foundation, and then as a marketer, editor, and blogger for Commentary.
+Her advocacy for conservative causes led to her being named, by The Jewish Week in 2013, as one of "36 under 36" individuals reinventing Jewish life.

 Since 2013, she has been a freelance writer and commentator while working from home to raise her children.

-Mandel co-wrote a book with Karol Markowicz called Stolen Youth: How Radicals Are Erasing Innocence and Indoctrinating a Generation, which was released in 2023.
+In 2023, Mandel co-wrote with Karol Markowicz Stolen Youth: How Radicals Are Erasing Innocence and Indoctrinating a Generation.